Beers15/basic-express-server/README.md

 ## Summary of Problem Domain

-  Application created with the purpose of testing middlware and routes as well as practicing continuous integration and continuous delivery of a web application.
+  Application created with the purpose of testing middlware and routes as well as practicing CI/CD of a web application.

 ## Links to application deployment